Insights

 Archetypes also guide internal culture, shaping leadership style, hiring decisions, and team dynamics.
 The right archetype ensures the business behaves like the character it portrays.

-Why Brand Archetypes Still Matter
+Why These Archetypes Still Matter

 Brand archetypes remain relevant because they create clarity for businesses and customers alike.
 In crowded markets where people are overwhelmed by choices, archetypes help brands stand out for something specific.
 You’ve probably heard this before, but it’s worth repeating: customers don’t just buy products or services, they buy stories, values, and identities that feel like reflections of their own.